tjhgibbs-git/discord-vc-bot/README.md

 # Discord Voice Chat Notification Bot

 A Discord bot that pings specified roles when someone joins an empty voice channel, inspired by Dan Petrolito's "Batsignal" concept.

+Read Dan's original blog post here: https://blog.danpetrolito.xyz/i-built-something-that-changed-my-friend-gro-social-fabric/

+This code was vibe coded on my phone whilst on holiday, so no assurances of quality, but the bot does work.
+The role add/remove needs fixing.

 ## Features